vippsas/zeroeventhub/SPEC.md

 The publisher can then additionally make the events available in a polling interface, which is made available to select consumers.
-The endpoint the backend makes the API available on is not defined (and each backend can choose to expose several event feeds on different routes), but to signal that this specification is followed the suffix of the URI should be `..../feed/v1/`.
+The endpoint the backend makes the API available on is not defined (and each backend can choose to expose several event feeds on different routes).

 ### Partitions